 According to NIST's AI Risk Management Framework, organizations adopting AI systems must establish comprehensive governance controls covering authentication, access management, and audit capabilities.
 This framework helps explain why enterprises prioritize governance controls such as authentication, access management, and auditability when evaluating AI infrastructure.

-MintMCP launched with a compliance-first approach, providing SOC 2 Type II attestation and one-click STDIO server deployment.
-The platform transforms local MCP servers into production-ready services with automatic OAuth wrapping, real-time monitoring, and enterprise SLAs.
+MintMCP takes a data-permissions-first approach, providing SOC 2 Type II audited controls, compliant with HIPAA standards, penetration testing, one-click STDIO server deployment, OAuth brokering, real-time monitoring, and enterprise SSO.
+The platform transforms local MCP servers into production-ready services with hosted MCP connectors, credential management, centralized observability, and rule-based policy.

 Understanding these fundamental differences helps clarify which platform better matches specific enterprise requirements.